Wood for Fords / Fordwood

 Model T Information / This is page 3 of 3; Page2; Page1

-After 70 YEARS in existence no one can tell what has taken place with a car.
-Even if the 19whatever has been stored it's ENTIRE LIFE, it was made IMPURE at the FACTORY.
-Parts were MADE & INSTALLED by a PERSON.
-Model T's need FITTING.
-Factories used over runs from the last year's model.
-Every effort was made to keep the Model T factory "line" moving.
-FORD used BLACK paint, because it dried faster than COLORED paint.
+After 70 years in existence, any manner of things may have taken place with a car.
+Even if it has been stored most of it's entire life, it was made impure at the factory.
+Parts were made and installed by a person.
+Model T's needed fitting.
+Factories used over runs from the last year's model, in order to make every effort to keep the Model T factory line moving.
+Ford used black paint, because it dried faster than any other paint.

 Some autos were knocked down at the factory, shipped by train, Re-Assembled at small town dealerships.
-The dealers would hire ANYONE to help put the cars back together.
-If a part was missing/broken, the workers would MAKE a new part.
-It didn't have to MATCH the other side, it just had to FIT.
-Workers even used the CRATES as floor boards.
-Often, when a dealer sold a car, it was TITLED ON THE DATE OF SALE, not the year it was made.
+The dealers would hire anyone to help put the cars back together.
+If a part was missing or broken, the workers would make a new part.
+It didn't have to match the other side, it just had to fit.
+Workers even used the crates as floor boards.
+Often, when a dealer sold a car, it was Titled on the date of sale, not the year it was made.
 Non-USA made Ford Roadsters & Tourings had all working doors.
-FORD used custom parts as early as 1913.
+Ford used custom parts as early as 1913.
 If you needed a replacement part, dealers only had what was available, which probably was a metal piece.

-1916 was the last last year of the BRASS era.
-From 1917 through 1922, saw these changes: 1917 a steel radiator shell; 1919 demountable rims & electric starter; 1920 cowl lamps became an option.
-1923/1924 cars were identical to each other, but some bodies had steel doors; balloon tires; nickel plated radiator shell; the CENTER DOOR SEDAN was dropped; a real TUDOR SEDAN was made and Henry FORD renamed the Four-door Sedan, to be "FORDOR" after himself, which is now a registered trademark for the Ford Motor Company.
+1916 was the last last year of the Brass era.
+1917 through 1922, saw these changes: 1917 had a steel radiator shell; 1919 demountable rims & electric starter; 1920 cowl lamps became an option.
+1923 and 1924 cars were identical to each other, but some bodies had steel doors; balloon tires; nickel plated radiator shell; the Center Door Sedan was dropped; a real Tudor Sedan was made and Henry Ford renamed the Four-door Sedan, to be the Fordor, after himself, which is now a registered trademark for the Ford Motor Company.

 In 1926, the doors and the body sills were steel.
-Everything was about to change: Lower cars; driverside doors became usable; chrome bumpers and COLOR The 1926 and 1927 styles were identical, except wood spokes were replaced by the "new" wire wheels.
+Everything was about to change.
+Lower cars; drivers side doors became usable; chrome bumpers and colors other than black The 1926 and 1927 styles were identical, except wood spokes were replaced by the "new" wire wheels.

-In May of 1927, the MODEL T assembly line was shut down.
-FORD built more than 15 MILLION cars from 1914 to 1927.
+In May of 1927, the Model T assembly line was shut down.
+Ford built more than 15 million cars from 1914 to 1927.
 The first Model A cars rolled off the line in early DEC.1927.
-In less than 30days FORD had sold all of the 4000 cars they had built.
-These are "AR' BODY STYLES, made in 1927, but sold as a 1928 car.
+In less than 30 days Ford had sold all of the 4000 cars they had built.
+These are "AR' body styles, made in 1927, but sold as a 1928 car.
 Do you have an "AR"?
-Go to our "AR" Information Page.
-Email us if you have questions.
+Go to our AR Information Page.

 flapdan1.gif (51564 bytes)flapdan1.gif (51564 bytes)flapdan1.gif (51564 bytes)